 Substitutions for Special Diets

-- Stevia: 1/32 tsp is about as sweet as 1-2 Tbsp sugar.
+- Stevia: 1/32 teaspoon is about as sweet as 1-2 tablespoons sugar.
 So you can substitute another sweetener for the stevia, but you will need to use a lot.
 See this post for more measuring and usage info.

 - Sweeteners: You can use any sweetener you like for this recipe.
-I personally use low carb sweetener so that this recipe is candida friendly.
-If you use a liquid sweetener, you may need to use a different amount if using a liquid–see this post on how to substitute sweeteners.
+I personally use low-carb sweeteners so that this recipe is candida and keto-friendly.
+If you use a liquid sweetener, you may need to use a different amount if using a liquid--see this post on how to substitute sweeteners.
 I like using a combo of 2 sweeteners often when using low-carb sweeteners.
 It helps give a more authentic flavor to the final dish.

 - Juice: You could also use lime juice instead of lemon juice, or you could even use both for a lemon-lime jello.

 - Rind: Use lemon rind for lemon gelatin -- lime for lime.

 - Vegan Option: Substitute agar powder for gelatin for a vegan option.

 - AIP: use coconut sugar instead of the low-carb sweetener